evgeny-barinov/donation-form/README.md

 # How to check

-Just run `npm run server` to run the project in development mode.
+Just run `npm run serve` to run the project in development mode.
 It will be enough to check.

 # API